celesteh/Immrama/Raspberry_README.md

 * `sudo apt-get autoremove`
 * `cd ~/Documents/Imramma ; ./pi_build_inkscape.sh && cd ~Downloads/ && sudo dpkg -i inkscape*.deb `

+I was unable to build inkscape on a Pi3, as it kept shutting down during the build, but a Pi 2 was able to do it.

+## Allow the shutdown via the web interface

+Users need to be able to turn the computer off without actually logging into it.
+However, if you do not set a WPA password, any audience member can also use their smart phone to turn off your computer, possibly cutting your performance short.

+* Set a WPA password for your wifi network.
+Write it down (maybe on your computer)
+* Use the web interface to start running Immrama
+* Log into the computer via ssh or keyboard, mouse & monitor
+* `ls -las /var/www/html/color.css` This will tell you what user the webserver runs as.
+For me, it was `www-data`
+* `sudo visudo`
+* append to the file: `www-data immrama= NOPASSWD: /sbin/halt` but use whatever name was in the 4th column of output from the ls -las

 ## Troubleshooting